 Welcome to New Life International School.
-We are pleased to provide the best education we can offer.
 We hope to encourage a love of learning and to inspire happy, healthy children to follow God and serve each other in love.
 This handbook explains our school’s basic plan, policies and regulations.

 School Policies and Procedures Curriculum: The curriculum at NLIS is English based, mostly from America.
 The curriculum is chosen for each class by the principal in conjunction with the teacher.
 We use Kokugo textbooks for the Japanese classes.